Outsourced CFO cost: What service businesses really pay (and why prices vary so much)

 Compare total expected annual cost, not just the monthly number on page one.

 Do not make your decision based only on cost.
-Selecting an option for $2,500 when what you need is a strategic partnership rather than a routine review is a waste of money.
-Selecting the $7,000 option when all you need is quarterly advice is also a waste of money.
+Choosing a $2,500 option when what you need is a strategic partnership rather than a routine review is a waste of money.
+Choosing the $7,000 option when all you need is quarterly oversight is also a waste of money.

 For professional services firms navigating growth, match the investment to your actual requirements, verify the scope justifies the fee, and choose the provider whose experience aligns with your industry and situation.